JoeyJaySWE/Custom-Battle-Royal/README.md

 * Long (Each fighter has 200HP)
 * Custom (Set the fighter HP yourself)

-After this you'll be provided with a short intro text then you'll find the players name (listed in cyan) at the top with it's health, folllowed by the AI/Player2 (listed in Red).
+After this you'll be provided with a short intro text, then you'll find the players name (listed in cyan) at the top with it's health, folllowed by the AI/Player2 (listed in Red).
 Each player has his/hers attacks printed out together with 2 additional options.
 * Do nothing (If you want to give your oponent a freebie)